Jer8miah/Alexa/entries/game-rules.typ

     Robots may only posses one mogo at a time (*<\SG6>* in the Game Manual).
 This means clamps for mogos will be limeted to one mogo at a time.
   ], justify: false),

+  par(
+    [
+      == Allince Wall Stakes
+      The allince wall stakes from the floor to the top of the wall are 16.72 inches tall, the usable stake is 3.68.
+Meaning only 2 of the same colored rings can be scored.
+    ]
+  ),
+  image("/assets/field-elements/marked-a-goal.png", ),
 )